sg1527/k8_multinode_installation_process/README.md

 Update the system's package list and install necessary dependencies using the following commands:

-we are runnning the below all commands with sudo.... so we dont need to go to the root user(root@sg-OptiPlex-7000:~# )like this.....you can install it in regular user which can be (masternode1@masternode1-VirtualBox:~$ ) like this. because of sudo your already installing it in root user so your alredy having administrative privileges and can execute any command without restrictions.
+we are runnning the below all commands with sudo.... so we dont need to go to the root user(root@sg-OptiPlex-7000:~# )like this..... you can install it in regular user which can be (masternode1@masternode1-VirtualBox:~$ ) like this. because of sudo your already installing it in root user so your alredy having administrative privileges and can execute any command without restrictions.
 ```
 sudo apt-get update
 sudo apt install apt-transport-https curl -y